Emily Ratajkowski Flaunts Cleavage Galore In Plunging Tank Top As She Grabs Coffee With Hubby

 Brunette bombshell Emily Ratajkowski showed a whole lot of cleavage as she stepped out on Saturday to grab coffee with her husband.
-Photos obtained by the Daily Mail showed the Sports Illustrated babe rocking a black tank top that shone the spotlight on her buxom curves.
+Photos obtained by Daily Mail showed the Sports Illustrated babe rocking a black tank top that shone the spotlight on her buxom curves.

 Snapped during a leisurely stroll through the streets of New York City, Emily put on a very busty display as she went on a coffee run with spouse Sebastian Bear-McClard and their pup, Colombo, in tow.
 In classic Emily Ratajkowski style, the gorgeous supermodel wasn’t shy about flaunting her assets and nearly spilled out of the dangerously low-cut top, which did very little to cover up her shapely chest.
 Fans might even argue that her sexy look was a braless one, as the 28-year-old hottie didn’t appear to be wearing any kind of support under the figure-hugging top.

-Showing her fabulous sense of style, Emily paired the revealing top with a stylish midi-skirt – a navy-blue, wrap-around number that sported a playful polka-dot pattern.
-Hemmed below the knee, the chic skirt beautifully flattered her hourglass curves, calling attention particularly to her famously taut waistline.
+Showing her fabulous sense of style, Emily paired the revealing top with a stylish midi-skirt – a navy blue wraparound number that sported a playful polka dot pattern.
+Hemmed below the knee, the chic skirt beautifully flattered her hourglass curves, calling particular attention to her famously taut waistline.
 A set of white buttons adorned the garment on the side, highlighting her curvy hip.

 The Sports Illustrated: Swimsuit Edition model added height to her statuesque, Amazonian frame with a pair of high-heeled slouchy boots in a contrasting white color, which matched the delicate polka dots that covered her skirt.
 Her choice of footwear provided even more coverage, exposing only a small portion of her toned legs.
 This ensured that everyone was eyeing her bountiful bust, amply showcased in the outrageously plunging top.